-The winter cold brings enough misery, with cold and flu season, icy temperatures, and the excessive need for deicer.
+The winter cold brings enough torment, with cold and flu season, icy temperatures, and the excessive need for deicer.
 But on top of sickness and the awful cold, the cool season can also usher in a certain plumbing program – frozen pipes.

 How to Identify a Frozen Water Pipe